What's the date 29 weeks from today?

 All of our day calculators are measured and QA'd by our engineer.
 Read more about the Git process here.
 But here's how adding 29 weeks to today's date gets calculated on each visit:

-• Noted your current time of year: 9 days in end of November
+• Noted your current time of year: 10 days in middle of April

 • This calculation crosses at least one month.
 Remeber, this will change our day of the week.